bloqchain/Simple-Escrow/README.md

 ## Intro ##

 An escrow is an agreement to transfer funds in exchange for a good or service -- an ideal use case for smart contracts.
-Funds can be held in escrow until a service or good is provided, which can be "validated" or "approved" by independent third party.
+Funds can be held in escrow until a service or good is provided, which can be 'validated' or 'approved' by independent third party.

 ## Environment ##